RecursiveForest/whatmp3/README.md

 `mktorrent` and replaygain tools (eg `vorbisgain`) are optionally required.

+whatmp3 will not overwrite any files in output directories unless passed -w.

+whatmp3 will `touch FALIURE' in each top level dir in which a critical error has occurred while transcoding.

 ## installation

 edit `config.mk` to match your local setup  if required, then run (as root if necessary):

 	make clean install

+gmake is required on systems with bsdmake installed by default

 ## usage